 The diversity of contributions contained in this data set is also an important step forward in bringing voice technology to more populations around the world.
 Common Voice 2.0 represents a global community of voice contributors.
 In keeping with the open ethos, contributors opt-in to provide metadata like their age, sex, and accent so that their voice clips are tagged with information useful in training speech recognition engines.

 For example, Mozilla recently joined forces with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and co-hosted an ideation hackathon in Kigali to create a speech corpus for Kinyarwanda, laying the foundation for local technologists in Rwanda to develop open source voice technologies in their own language.

 Aside from speech technology, you can use Common Voice to build an art project, or research linguistic speech patterns, without restriction.

 We’re so excited to see Mozilla progressing on the Common Voice project, and we’re excited for the improvements it can mean to the DeepSpeech project.
 Understanding a broader diversity of speakers – with different accents, pitch, and tone – will eventually make Mycroft more accessible and private for all.
 Mycroft continues to collect utterances from our Opted-In users to build a Mycroft-specific dataset that will ensure the best usability for Mark I, Picroft, and future Mycroft platforms.
-You can help by Opting-In yourself, at the bottom of your Basic Settings in your Mycroft Account.
+You can help by Opting-In yourself, in the Profile Settings of your Mycroft Account.